Keyword Clustering: The Ultimate Guide to SEO Success

 • Save time and eliminate errors.
 If done automatically, keyword clustering gives you all the above-mentioned benefits quickly and efficiently.

 Discover the concept of keyword clustering and its significance in SEO through SE Ranking’s Basic SEO Course.
-Learn how to organize and optimize your keywords effectively from SEO experts.
+Learn how to organize and optimize your keywords effectively from SEO professionals.

 Manual vs. automated grouping

-There are plenty of tools for automating the keyword clustering process, although some might still prefer doing it manually with the help of Excel, Google Sheets, or other programs.
+There are plenty of options for automating the keyword clustering process, although some might still prefer doing it manually with the help of Excel, Google Sheets, or other tools.
 It’s one thing when you have a hundred words, but when research for a project leaves you with thousands of keywords, imagine how time-consuming it will be to manage all of them manually.

-Manual grouping will require you to break each keyword into groups, define their intent, and make lists of phrases based on the parameters you need.
+Manual keyword grouping process will require you to break each keyword into groups, define their intent, and make lists of phrases based on the parameters you need.
 This approach works better for more detailed keyword research within a specific niche topic.
 You should understand the nuances of different search intents within it and know what to search for.
-But it takes a long time and is unlikely to work if you have a large list of keywords.
+But it takes a long time and is unlikely to work if you have many keywords in your list.

 The biggest disadvantage of manual grouping is that SERP data stays out of focus.
 If you have a huge list of keywords, you can’t properly analyze search results for each keyword and investigate matching URLs, which is a must for qualitative clustering.
 So, we would suggest using this technique when you need to cluster keywords for one or several pages.
 If you have a new site or a large list of keywords, the automatic grouping method is more effective.
 It is also helpful when you need to analyze the niche in general or when you need to plan your website’s structure.